 I just saw this picture on a dedicated MS Facebook page.
 It says “YOU WILL NEVER KNOW WHAT PAIN IS UNLESS YOU HAVE MS!!”

-Well excusez–moi please, but that is just absolutely ridiculous.
 Life is NOT A CONTEST of who has more pain than the other, it’s not a game of showing people how sick we can be.
-So forgive me for sticking up for others who are ill (without MS), because statements like this only give people the wrong idea of what having MS is really like.
+So forgive me for sticking up for others who are otherwise seriously ill, because statements like this only give people the wrong idea of what having MS is really like.

-If you’ve read my blog before you will also know my ideas about words like “MS survivors”.
-The word ‘survivor’ in relation to MS is making me cringe.
-Calling MS a “MonSter“ or using the word “sufferers,” sorry, I’m not programmed that way.
-My vocabulary will never amount to this kind of speech because what you think, you become (thank you dear Buddha for the kind words).
+If you’ve read my blog before you will also know how I feel about the term “MS survivors”.
+The word ‘survivor’ in relation to MS makes me cringe.
+Similarly, calling MS a “MonSter”, sorry, I’m just not programmed that way.
+Remember, what you think, you become (thank you, dear Buddha, for the kind words).

 © Willeke Van Eeckhoutte and Ireland, Multiple Sclerosis & Me, 2011-2012.
 Unauthorised use and/or duplication of this material without express and written permission from this blog’s author and/or owner is strictly prohibited.
 Excerpts and links may be used, provided that full and clear credit is given to Willeke Van Eeckhoutte and Ireland, Multiple Sclerosis & Me with appropriate and specific direction to the original content.